ilanpillemer/real1ty/README.md

 # Microservices with a Game On!
 Room

-## Are you at JavaOne 2016?
+## Were you at JavaOne 2016?

-Customize your room between now and Wednesday (21 Sept 2016) and win prizes!
-It's as easy as linking rooms you create with the JavaOne contest.
+This room was built during JavaOne 2016.
 For more information: http://bit.ly/gameonjone2016

 ----